Andhadhun: Development

 The idea of a blind pianist performing while a body is being dumped and a crime scene cleaned up fascinated Raghavan, who had written a similar scene for his previous film, Agent Vinod (2012), in which a blind girl plays the piano while surrounded by mayhem.
 Raghavan wrote the script with Arijit Biswas, Yogesh Chandekar, Rao and Pooja Ladha Surti.
 He gave the story idea to Varun Dhawan while they were working on Badlapur but Dhawan became busy with other films and the script was left unfinished.
+Negotiations with Suriya and Harshvardhan Kapoor also fell through.
 Raghavan discussed the scenes with the writers, who reacted as viewers.

 Raghavan and Biswas were unhappy while translating the dialogue from English to Hindi because they thought in English.
 Raghavan told Biswas to write the dramatic dialogue in Bengali, which was "at least the Indian idiom".
 Surti wrote another version of the dialogue because her Hindi was better than that of the others.
 Raghavan cited the 1996 film Fargo and the eponymous television series as an inspiration, calling them "realistic and yet ... bizarre".
 One of his friends was in a situation similar to one in the film; he then realised old Hindi films use "piano songs" and decided make the blind pianist the main character.

-Casting and filming
+Casting

-Ayushmann Khurrana heard about the film from casting director Mukesh Chhabra Girdhar Swami and contacted Raghavan, expressing interest in working on it.
+Ayushmann Khurrana heard about the film from casting directors Mukesh Chhabra and Girdhar Swami.
+He contacted Raghavan, expressing interest in working on it.
 Raghavan conducted screen tests of the scene in which the protagonist wakes up blind: "There were two pieces – when you are acting blind and when you are actually blind, and we tried both.
 I wanted to see what the difference in his body language would be."
 Khurrana, who played the piano in the film, met several blind students and observed "how [a blind pianist] plays, conducts and moves his hands".
 Khurrana studied piano for four hours daily under Akshay Verma, a pianist based in Los Angeles, and did not use a body double in the film.
 He called it the "most challenging role" of his career.

 Raghavan told Khurrana not to watch films with a blind protagonist and took him to the National School of the Blind.
 He said, "Since no two persons are the same, I picked up the nuances, learnt how to hold the stick and climb the stairs".
 Khurrana made omelettes and walked on the street blindfolded.
 He was given a pair of special lenses that impaired his vision by around 80 percent.
 His body language changed because he could no longer see properly.
 After wearing the black glasses, his vision was affected by 90 percent and he shot the entire film like that.
 Raghavan called Radhika Apte, who agreed to play Khurrana's love interest.
 Several scenes were improvised.
 Tabu was Raghavan's first choice for Simi.
 He did not brief her about scenes and they "kept developing [the character] as it went".
 Anil Dhawan played a former actor, a version of himself.